The Pride & Joy Project aims to increase visibility and social equity for queer parents and families.

 Knowing this continues to push me in all that I do.
 I know that we can find a way to listen, strengthen, and sustain our communities so that we can heal and thrive - we can do better.

-In its original form, The Pride & Joy Project, was a portrait series focusing on queer mothers, transgender, gender nonconforming, and nonbinary parents and families.
-I worked with families that I connected with through word of mouth, craigslist, facebook friends, and personal connections to photograph them and share their stories.
+The Pride & Joy Project Is an independent portrait series focusing on queer mothers, transgender, gender nonconforming, and nonbinary parents and families.
+I have worked with families that I connected with through word of mouth, craigslist, facebook friends, and personal connections to photograph them and share their stories.
 It made sense to me that each family would be photographed in their home or a place of importance to them - to show the ordinary and extraordinary moments of our lives.

 The response to the first batch of portraits was phenomenal --- it lit a fire in my heart and was welcomed by the community with love and appreciation.
 I knew that I had uncovered a greater purpose for my work as a photographer - that this was more than just a portrait series.